Fifty Starbases

 Fifty Starbases is a 1981 role-playing game supplement for Traveller published by Judges Guild.

 Contents

-Fifty Starbases is a book that provides charts, tables and descriptions to flesh out landing spots on worlds in the Traveller universe.
+Fifty Starbases is a supplement containing charts, tables and descriptions intended to provide details for landing spots on various planets, including the services, equipment and personnel most likely to be available there.

 Publication history

 Fifty Starbases was published in 1981 by Judges Guild as a 96-page book.

 Reception

 William A. Barton reviewed Fifty Starbases in The Space Gamer No. 43.
 Barton commented that "I'm afraid I must give Fifty Starbases a qualified recommendation.
 The information section on starports is quite useful, as will be some of the maps, if you don't mind paying [the price] for the package and being able to use less than half the book, pick up a copy."